Youngstown and Mahoning Ohio Salvation Army assistance programs.

 Residents who are at risk and/or struggling in the greater Youngstown Ohio region can turn to the Salvation Army.
 The non-profit organization will do what it can to help the less fortunate, people who are at risk of homelessness or malnutrition, and low income families.
+Everything from free food to Christmas gifts, school supplies, rent or heating bill help, and more is available in Mahoning County.
 Case managers and staff who work with the organization are dedicated to serving women, children, and men who need help.

 Everyday they provide assistance in an effort to elevate individuals up from despair.
 The organization tries to offer some form of assistance or hope to the less fortunate and poor.
 Some direct financial assistance may be offered as funding and donations allow.
 In addition, case managers and social workers provide individuals and families with an opportunity to maximize their spiritual, physical, and emotional well being in an effort to effect life change and self-sufficiency.